JBinggi/PLC_X_Skeleton/README.md

 onePlace is built for maximum freedom of choice for your app, and so only small parts of laminas mvc are utilized. a lot is done from scratch to give you more freedom / customization.

-## Skeleton Module
+## Contact Module

-This skeleton module is a starting point for your own onePlace modules.
+This contact module is a starting point for your own onePlace modules.
 It expands on [oneplace-core](https://github.com/OnePlc/PLC_X_Core) and uses the onePlace / Laminas MVC layer and module systems.

 ## Installation